When it comes to UPF fabric and UV protection clothing, there's one question I get all the time:

 The disappointing truth: not really!

-While most fabrics do provide some level of protection, their UPFs are not all equal or as high as you may think.
-They should have UPF rating above 50 (UPF 50+) for their UV protection fabrics. learn What does the rating of UPF clothing mean?
+While most fabrics do provide some level of protection, their UPF ratings are not all equal or as high as you may think.
+They should have a UPF rating above 50 (UPF 50+) for their UV protection fabrics. learn What does the rating of UPF clothing mean?

 What does UPF mean?